brennalaurentan/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
+<br></br>

-2. BandBook currently does not support users adding two contacts with the exact same name.
+2. **BandBook currently does not support users adding two contacts with the exact same name**.
 As such, it is recommended to enter full contact names to avoid running into this duplication error.
 Alternatively, modify the capitalisation of characters in the name to make them nonidentical (e.g `John Doe` & `john doe`).
+<br></br>
+3. **There is currently no data validation in place to verify that a contact's matriculation year comes after their birth year.** As such, do proceed with caution when entering data to ensure that it is entered accurately.
+<br></br>
+We are currently working to resolve the above-mentioned issues, and expect to have fixes rolled out in the coming iterations of BandBook.
+We seek your kind understanding, and thank you for your continued support as we work towards better meeting your band administrator needs!
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary